billyhansen6/DraftKingsPredictions/README.md

 For the Draft Kings and NBA Box score data, I purchased historical data from bigdataball.com.
 I plan on subscribing to their daily datasets during the season.

-For the player stats data I scrapped this website: https://www.basketball-reference.com/leagues/NBA_2018_per_game.html#per_game_stats::none
+For the player stats data I scraped this website: https://www.basketball-reference.com/leagues/NBA_2018_per_game.html#per_game_stats::none

-For the team stats data I scrapped this website: http://www.espn.com/nba/hollinger/teamstats
+For the team stats data I scraped this website: http://www.espn.com/nba/hollinger/teamstats

 ### Cleaning data and preparing it for SQL